-Whether you spend hundreds of dollars on a new straw or fabric handbag or just a few, you want it to look good and last as long as possible.
+Whether you spend hundreds of dollars on a new designer straw or fabric handbag or just a few dollars on a bargain brand, you want it to look good and last as long as possible.
 Most handbags, especially those we carry to work, really take a beating.
 We overstuff them, fill them with goods that leak and spill, and toss them on the floor or ground.

 Let's take a look at some handbag cleaning basics and how to care for straw and fabric bags.

 First Steps for Cleaning Any Type of Handbag

 - Begin by emptying all pockets.
 Open all zippers and clasps and shake the bag well upside down to remove dirt and trash.

 - Next, if possible, pull the interior of the bag to the outside or turn a fabric bag inside out so you can see the lining.
 Use a lint roller to capture dust and crumbs.
 You can also use the fabric brush attachment on a vacuum to tackle the interior.
 The vacuum works great on exterior fabric and straw finishes as well.

 - Examine the bag for care labels and/or type of materials used.
 Follow any recommended care guidelines and attempt to identify any stains.

 All brands of canvas or fabric bags will eventually need to be cleaned.
 Since many of the expensive canvas bags are trimmed with leather, they should never be placed in a washer or dryer or allowed to soak in a sink.
 Cleaning by hand is the best way to restore your bag.

 After you have emptied the bag and taken the first steps to get rid of interior and exterior dust, for an overall cleaning, use a clean, soft white cloth (colored cloths could bleed dye onto the fabric).
 Dip the cloth in plain water and wring out the excess.
 Wipe down the bag completely from top to bottom.
 You will be amazed at what just water will remove.